 Yes, your principal supervisor should be aware of and approve what you are presenting.

-Can I change my presentation after I submit it?
+Can I change my PowerPoint presentation after I submit it?

 Can I use my own template rather than the FedUni one for my Powerpoint Presentation?

 No. You must use the FedUni template (downloads are on the conference website under 'Oral Presentation').
-The front slide (title slide) please ensure you do not remove the Federation University Australia logo, the other slide/s can be altered to suit your presentation but try to keep the Federation University Australia logo and your School Name at the bottom of the slide/s.
+The front slide (title slide) please ensure you do not remove the Federation University Australia logo, the other slide/s can be altered to suit your presentation but try to keep the Federation University Australia logo at the bottom of the slide/s.